 10. Mark Brunell

-Mark Brunell’s career spanned 17 years and five teams: the Packers, Jaguars, Redskins, Saints and Jets.
+Mark Brunell’s career spanned 17 years and five teams: the Packers, Jaguars, Saints, Jets and Washington.
 The quarterback passed for more than 32,000 yards combined, threw 184 touchdowns, went to the Pro Bowl three times and won a Super Bowl.
 For his efforts, he earned an estimated $50 million.

 Lost $50 Million